syncfusion-content/windowsforms-docs/WindowsForms/MessageBox/Styles-Settings.md

 ---
 layout: post
-title: Theming | WindowsForms | Syncfusion
+title: Theming in Windows Forms MessageBox control | Syncfusion
-description: This section explains about the theming support in MessageBoxAdv
+description: Learn here all about theming feature of Syncfusion Windows Forms MessageBox (MessageBoxAdv) control and more.
 platform: WindowsForms
 control: MessageBoxAdv
 documentation: ug
 ---

-# Style settings
+# Style settings in Windows Forms MessageBox (MessageBoxAdv)

 This section explains the visual styles and customization support in MessageBoxAdv.